Lesterpaintstheworld/terminal-velocity/suivi.md

 # Project Progress Summary for "Terminal Velocity"

 ## Mission Progress
-The project continues to make significant strides toward its mission objectives, particularly in narrative development and thematic exploration.
-The completion of Act 1 and the outlining of key scenes for Act 3 are notable achievements that reinforce the central themes of economic autonomy versus control.
-However, ongoing technical challenges, such as file encoding errors and API key issues, have hindered narrative coherence and character development.
+The project is advancing well towards its mission objectives, particularly in narrative development and thematic exploration.
+The completion of Act 1 and the outlining of key scenes for Act 3 are significant milestones that reinforce the central themes of economic autonomy versus control.
+However, technical challenges such as file encoding errors and API key issues have posed obstacles to narrative coherence and character development.

 ## Key Achievements
 - **Completion of Act 1 Draft**: The finalized draft serves as a strong foundation for character introductions and plot progression, directly supporting the mission's goal of crafting an engaging narrative.